maarreol/EE282/Homework4.md

 $miniasm -f $raw/reads.fq $processed/onp.paf.gz > $processed/reads.gfa
 awk ' $0 ~/^S/ { print ">" $2" \n" $3 } ' $processed/reads.gfa | tee >(n50 /dev/stdin > $reports/n50.txt) | fold -w 60 > $processed/unitigs.fa

+### please make sure to post your results.
+I do not see the calculated n50s here.

 #### 2. Compare your assembly to the contig assembly (not the scaffold assembly!) from Drosophila melanogaster on FlyBase using a dotplot constructed with MUMmer (Hint: use faSplitByN as demonstrated in class)

 module load perl